anikin02/Patterns/README.md

 # Patterns
 ## Tasks for the university on Object-oriented Programming.
-### The prototype creational pattern, the bridge structural pattern and the iterator behavioral pattern were implemented.
+### The Prototype creational pattern, the Bridge structural pattern and the Iterator behavioral pattern were implemented.
+The task was completed in C#.